Christopher Greenwood

-Sir Christopher John Greenwood (born 12 May 1955) is Master of Magdalene College, Cambridge and a former British judge at the International Court of Justice.
+Sir Christopher John Greenwood (born 12 May 1955) is Master of Magdalene College, Cambridge, an arbitrator of international disputes, and a former British judge at the International Court of Justice.
 Prior to his election, he was professor of international law at the London School of Economics and a barrister who regularly appeared as counsel before the International Court of Justice, the European Court of Human Rights, the English courts, and other tribunals.

 Family and career

-Greenwood is the son of Captain Murray Greenwood and Diana Greenwood.
-He is married with two daughters.
-Christopher was educated at Wellingborough School.
-He then read law at Magdalene College, Cambridge, where he was awarded a BA (Law) (First Class Hons) in 1976, LLB (International Law) (First Class Hons) in 1977, and MA in 1981.
-As an undergraduate, he was elected president of the Cambridge Union in 1976.
+Greenwood is the son of Captain Murray Greenwood RN and Diana Greenwood.
+He attended Wellingborough School.
+In 1976, he took a first in law from Magdalene College, Cambridge; in 1977, a first in International Law; MA in 1981.
+In 1976, he was president of the Cambridge Union.
+He's married with two daughters.

 He was called to the bar at the Middle Temple in 1978 and was appointed Queen's Counsel in 1999.
 In 2002 he was appointed Companion of the Order of St Michael and St George (CMG) in the Queen's Birthday Honours for services to international law.
 He was knighted in the 2009 New Year Honours.
 In 2018 Queen's Birthday Honours, he was appointed Knight Grand Cross of the Order of the British Empire (GBE) for services to international justice.

-Greenwood is a member of the Panel of Arbitrators for the Law of the Sea Treaty, the International Centre for Settlement of Investment Disputes and the United Kingdom National Group Permanent Court of Arbitration.
+Greenwood is a member of the Panel of Arbitrators for the Law of the Sea Treaty, the International Centre for Settlement of Investment Disputes, and the United Kingdom National Group at the Permanent Court of Arbitration.

 He became Master of Magdalene College, Cambridge, on 1 October 2020, succeeding Rowan Williams.